 Why Does Exercise Trigger Acid Reflux?

-Heartburn during or after exercise is more common than most people realise.
+Heartburn during or after exercise is common, particularly among people with GERD, hiatal hernia, or a weakened lower esophageal sphincter.
 It generally comes down to how physical movement affects pressure inside the abdomen and the behaviour of the lower esophageal sphincter (LES), the muscular valve that separates the stomach from the esophagus.

 The Mechanisms Behind Exercise-Induced Heartburn